movementlabsxyz/movement-hack-temp/src/ch04-02-references-and-borrowing.md

 ```

 Notice that `x_ref` has the @Perm{write} permission, while `*x_ref` does not.
 That means we can assign `x_ref` to a different reference (e.g. `x_ref = &y`), but we cannot mutate the pointed data (e.g. `*x_ref += 1`).

-> *Note:* you might wonder why `*num` and `*x_ref` have the @Perm{own} permission, since references are non-owning pointers.
-That's because the vector contains numbers of type `i32`, and `i32` is a *copyable* type.
-We will discuss this difference more next section in ["Copying vs. Moving Out of a Collection"](ch04-03-fixing-ownership-errors.html#fixing-an-unsafe-program-copying-vs-moving-out-of-a-collection).

 More generally, permissions are defined on **paths** and not just variables.
 A path is anything you can put on the left-hand side of an assignment.
 Paths include: